chengdongqiang/OrViT/README.md

 ### **Prerequisites**
 The following software dependencies must be installed and made available in the path: curl, wget, hmmer, parallel, mafft, usearch, muscle, hhalign (with -all option), phylip (neighbor), modeltest-ng, iqtree2, taxonkit.
 The Java software jaligner is included in the src directory.

+Makefile with the default option CPU=50.
+Users can change this parameter as their owns.

+We recommend the use of a terminal multiplexer such as ‘screen’ to ensure the completion of the long-running task.

 ### **Usage (build a RiViT.ownseq_refseq.tre)**
 A global tree based on sequences from both user’s assembled contigs and the RefSeq viral proteins database can be obtained by:
 ```